 So when I’m asked, what initially holds me back?
 I struggled to figure out why and I think I’ve narrowed it down to two things.

-Ultimately, I’m afraid that some unforeseen expense will come along and because I gave up my shift, I won’t have enough money saved up to cover that expense.
-At its heart, this is kind of an unreasonable fear.
+At its heart though, this is kind of an unreasonable fear.
+Sure my expenses may go up, but my passive income is increasing as well and we can always adjust in the future if necessary.
 But it’s impossible to know one way or another, so that fear partially keeps me from giving up work.

 As I mentioned before, I have the ability to give up almost half of the time I spend in medicine.
 Mentally, however, just knowing that fact hasn’t made it any easier to give up a shift.
 I had a hard time explaining why until I learned of a little human behavior psychologists call “loss aversion.”
 This is when our brain subconsciously looks at a situation and decides that the pain of loss will be greater than the benefit received.